Azure/dcos-engine/docs/dcos.md

 # DCOS upgrade

-Starting from DC/OS 1.11, acs-engine deploys a bootstrap node as part of DC/OS cluster.
+Starting from DC/OS 1.11, dcos-engine deploys a bootstrap node as part of DC/OS cluster.
 This enables upgrade operation on an existing cluster.

 To start the upgrade, run this following command:
 ```
-acs-engine dcos-upgrade \
+dcos-engine dcos-upgrade \
     --subscription-id <Azure subscription ID> \
     --resource-group <the resource group the cluster was deployed in> \
     --location <the region the clusetr was deployed in> \
     --upgrade-version <desired DC/OS version> \
-    --deployment-dir <deployment directory produced by "acs-engine generate"> \
+    --deployment-dir <deployment directory produced by "dcos-engine generate"> \
     --ssh-private-key-path <path to ssh private key used in deployment>
 ```
 The upgrade is an idempotent operation.
 If failed, it could be re-run and will pick the execution from the last successful checkpoint.